Working Hours Act – the most important points in brief

 Night work

-This includes all work between 11 p.m. and 6 a.m. that takes more than 2 hours.
+This includes all work between 11 p.m. and 6 a.m. that lasts more than 2 hours.
 Only 8 hours may be worked at night on working days.
-You can also extend this to 10 hours, but the time must be made up within 4 weeks.
+This can also be extended to 10 hours, but the time must be made up within 4 weeks.

 Sunday work